Default judgment

 Default judgment is a binding judgment in favor of either party based on some failure to take action by the other party.
 Most often, it is a judgment in favor of a plaintiff when the defendant has not responded to a summons or has failed to appear before a court of law.
 The failure to take action is the default.
 The default judgment is the relief requested in the party's original petition.

 Default can be compared to a forfeit victory in sports.
 In a civil trial involving damages, a default judgment will enter the amount of damages pleaded in the original complaint.
 If proof of damages is required, the court may schedule another hearing on that issue.
 A party can have a default judgment vacated, or set aside, by filing a motion, after the judgment is entered, by showing of a proper excuse.

 Specific jurisdictions

+Australia

+In Australia, a default judgment can be granted in two circumstances.
+First, if the defendant fails to file an Appearance within the required time after being properly served, the plaintiff may apply for default judgment on the basis that the defendant has not entered the proceeding.
+Second, even if an Appearance is filed, default judgment may still be granted where the defendant fails to file a Defence within the time required under the Court Rules.
+In both situations, the judgment arises from the defendant’s failure to comply with mandatory procedural steps, and unless the defendant provides a satisfactory explanation and acts promptly, the plaintiff is entitled to seek default judgment.